dreamgrove/dreamgrove/content/balance/Compendium.md

 Week 0 = Patch week
-Week 1 = Raid week
+<br>Week 1 = Raid week
-Week 2 = Second raid week
+<br>Week 2 = Second raid week
-Sparks will be available in the following weeks: Week 0, Week 2, Week 4,...
+<br>Sparks will be available in the following weeks: Week 0, Week 2, Week 4...

-Use crests to upgrade 5 items in Week 1 and 2 up to ilvl 441.
+- Use crests to upgrade 5 items in Week 1 and 2 up to ilvl 441.
 Refer to this [guide](https://i.imgur.com/4lxTN6Z.png).
-<br>Upgrade crests in the following order: Weapon > Chest = Legs = Head > Shoulders = Gloves = Waist > Rings > Cloak = Wrist > Neck.
+- Upgrade crests in the following order: Weapon > Chest = Legs = Head > Shoulders = Gloves = Waist > Rings > Cloak = Wrist > Neck.
-<br>Keep in mind that this order will heavily change depending on what you obtain from mythic+ and raid.
+- Keep in mind that this order will heavily change depending on what you obtain from mythic+ and raid.
 Also, avoid upgrading tier slots until you have your 4-piece.

 <div id="embellishments">